For an Informed Love of God

 4. Erasmus (1500’s) created a Greek text based on two manuscripts from the 12th century (Matthew through Jude) and another 12th century manuscript for all but the last 6 verses of Revelation.
 He went from the Latin back into Greek to get those last 6.
 His work became the basis of the King James translation.

-5. 150 years ago we started digging up new manuscripts that were in fact must older (by centuries).
+5. 150 years ago we started digging up new manuscripts that were in fact much older (by centuries).
 They came from a different geographical area than the majority of the texts we currently had, and they were different in places.
 For example, they did not have John 5:4.

 And so the science of textual criticism was born, which is the science of determining which of the different “readings” is most likely original.